-- 1. Press Ctrl+l when prompted to enter the Intel Rapid Storage Technology utility.
+- Press ctrl+I, when prompted, to enter the Intel Rapid Storage Technology Option ROM.
 Use the arrow keys to navigate and select options. - NOTE: If only a single hard drive is attached, the utility does not execute.
 No message is displayed. - 2.
 Select 1.
-Create RAID Volume, then press Enter. - 3.
-Enter the desired RAID volume name in the Name field, and then press Tab. - 4.
-Select a level in the RAID Level field, and then press Tab. - 5.
-If appropriate, select a size in the Stripe Size field, and then press Tab. - 6.
-Enter the desired volume size in the Capacity field, and then press Tab. - 7.
-Press Enter to initiate volume creation. - 8.
-When prompted, press Y to acknowledge the warning message and create the volume. - 9.
-Select 5.
-Exit, and then press Enter. - 10.
-Press Y when prompted to confirm the exit.
+Create RAID Volume, and then press Enter. - 3.
+Enter the desired RAID volume name in the name field, and then press Tab. - 4.
+Select a level in the RAID Level field by using Up and Down arrows, and then press Tab. - 5.
+If appropriate, press Enter to select disks.
+Use Up and Down arrows to highlight the disks, and Space to select each disk and press Enter when done. - 6.
+If appropriate use Up and Down arrows to select a size in the Strip Size field, and then press Tab. - 7.
+Enter the desired size in the Capacity field, and then press Tab - 8.
+Press Enter to initiate volume creation.